Overturned semi closes Highway 520 bridge’s westbound lanes

-All westbound lanes of the Highway 520 bridge are blocked because of an overturned semitruck, according to the Washington State Department of Transportation.
+All westbound lanes of the Highway 520 bridge are blocked because of an overturned concrete truck, according to the Washington State Department of Transportation.

 The State Patrol said shortly before 1 p.m. that drivers should avoid the highway and that the closure will be lengthy.
 Traffic is backed up about 5 miles, the transportation department said at 1:30 p.m.